 Peach Valley Cafe

 Peach Valley Cafe was my favorite breakfast place and I still enjoy it.
 You can get a decent biscuit along with a well-prepared and fresh breakfast here.
-Something very important to my wife is that the coffee is strong, hot, and they constantly keep your mug topped up.
+Something very important to my wife is that the coffee is strong, and hot, and they constantly keep your mug topped up.